Venice-D2D/venice-qt/README.md

 ## Pre-requisites
 - QMake version 3.1 or higher
-- Qt version 5.12.8 or higuer
+- Qt version 5.12.8 or higher
-- Make version 4.2.1 or higuer
+- Make version 4.2.1 or higher

 ### Pre-requisites Installation in Ubuntu 22.04
 - For installing QT et QMake with related Bluetooth dependencies :